 WALOA is the official's association for men's and boy's lacrosse in the state of Washington.
-Our members provide officiating services for high school and youth lacrosse games in Washington state, and college (MCLA) games in Washington, British Columbia, Oregon, Idaho, and Montana.
+Our members provide officiating services for high school and youth lacrosse games in Washington state.

 WALOA provides training for new and returning officials, with courses conducted using US Lacrosse training materials.
 New youth officials (working eighth-grade and lower games) complete 12 hours of classroom and online training, and new high-school level officials complete 10 hours.
 Two hours of on-field training is also required for all new officials.